Gornja Briga

 Gornja Briga ([ˈɡoːɾnja ˈbɾiːɡa]; in older sources also Gorenja Briga, Obertiefenbach) is a small settlement in the Municipality of Kočevje in southern Slovenia.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

+Climate

+The climate is moderately continental with warm summers and moderately cold winters.
+The warmest month of the year is July (March), the coldest is January (February).